 There are a wide variety of mental, physical and emotional signs and symptoms of hearing loss.
 If you find you feel stressed out, anxious, or annoyed when trying to communicate with other people, are turning your TV up louder than you normally do, or find yourself trying to read peoples lips when they are talking to you, you may be experiencing hearing loss.

-However, only a hearing health specialist can positively diagnose you with hearing loss.
+However, only a hearing health professional can positively determine if you have hearing loss.
 To find out for sure if you have hearing loss, please contact our office today.

 What is an audiogram?

-An audiogram is a hearing test that is performed in a soundproof room by a trained professional, most commonly a audiologist.
-Earphones are placed over/in your ears, and tones are presented to each ear, one at a time.
-The softest level at which the sounds can be heard is recorded.
+An audiogram is a graph that shows the results of your hearing test, which is performed in a soundproof room by a trained professional — usually an audiologist or hearing instrument specialist.
+During the test, earphones are placed over or in your ears, and a series of tones are played to each ear, one at a time.
+The softest sounds you can hear at each frequency are then recorded on the graph.

 What is Tinnitus?